s8sg/flaskleap/README.md

 ## Overview

-Generates Flask Service blueprint code from a Swagger Specification doc based on CDNetworks P3 project  specification
+Generates Flask Service blueprint code from a Swagger Specification doc based on project specification

 **This project is diecly modified on:** `github.com/guokr/swagger-py-codegen`